 Of course, if you’re serious about entering dog agility competitions with your pooch and you wish to start competing professionally, a properly manufactured kit may be of use to you.
 Even then, I would recommend going with the cheapest option to see if this is something for you.
 Here’s more on dog agility competitions if you’re thinking about it.

 What about you?
 Do you have any tips on how to save on dog supplies?
+What ridiculous dog products have you seen on the shelves or online that are completely unnecessary for pet owners to buy?

 READ NEXT: 25 Most Affordable Low-Cost Dog Breeds